rust-lang/rust/active/0000-opt-in-v2.md

    indicating that all types are `Send` "by default".

-   To counteract a default impl, one uses a *negative impl* that explicit opts out for a given type `T` and any type that contains `T`.
-For example, I propose in this RFC that unsafe pointers `*T` will opt out of `Send` and `Share`.
+   To counteract a default impl, one uses a *negative impl* that explicitly opts out for a given type `T` and any type that contains `T`.
+For example, this RFC proposes that unsafe pointers `*T` will opt out of `Send` and `Share`.
 This implies that unsafe pointers cannot be sent or shared between threads by default.
 It also implies that any structs which contain an unsafe pointer cannot be sent.
-In all examples I have devised thus far, the set of negative impls is fixed and can easily be declared along with the trait itself.
+In all examples encountered thus far, the set of negative impls is fixed and can easily be declared along with the trait itself.

    Safe wrappers like `Arc`, `Atomic`, or `Mutex` can opt to implement `Send` and `Share` explicitly.
 This will then make them be